elvisguybakunzi/Sound-Clustering/README.md

 ## Assignment

-Complete the tasks in the notebook and document your observations in markdown cells.
+The Assignment was to complete the tasks in the notebook and document your observations in markdown cells.

 ## Libraries Used